 Beyond coding agents

-The software factory is real.
-Building one alone is brutally hard.
+The software factory is real, but building one alone is brutally hard.

 90%